datacoves/docs/docs/how-tos/airflow/sync-database.md

 - `tables`: a list of tables to override the default ones. _Warning:_ An empty list `[]` will perform a full-database sync.
 - `additional_tables`: a list of additional tables you would want to add to the default set.
 - `destination_schema`: the destination schema where the Airflow tables will end-up.
 By default, the schema will be named as follows: airflow-{datacoves environment slug} for example airflow-qwe123
 - `service_connection_name`: the name of your Airflow Service Connection in Datacoves that will be used by the operator.
-By default it looks for a connection named `load_airflow`.

 ![airflow_load](assets/service_connection_airflow_raw.png)
 ## Example DAG